rdeepak2002/lua-web/README.md

+# lua-web

 ## About

 This is an emscripten compiled version of Lua 5.3.6.

-## How to Build Lua for Emscripten / Web Assembly
+## How this Library Was Built

-Run the following command in the deeps-engine-latest/src/engine/external/lua-5.3.6/src folder:
+Run the following command in the lua-x.x.x/src folder:

 ```shell
 make generic CC='emcc -s WASM=1' AR='emar rcu' RANLIB='emranlib'
 ```

+## How to Use this with CMAKE and Emscripten

 Link as library for emscripten using cmake: